crt25/collimator/docs/infrastructure/iframe-rpc.md

 ##### Returns

-- `sendRequest`: function - sends requests to the app.
+- `sendRequest`: function - sends requests to the embedded app.
 - `iframeRef`: ref to attach to the `<iframe>` element